 A: Trademark offers 6 different edges from which you can choose, and each is included in your original estimate.
 We also offer a large selection of edges for any project style, and all of them are as unique as each of our clients.

 Q: What If my counters crack?

 A: If installed correctly and not beaten with a hammer, it’s extremely unlikely that your counters will ever crack.
-However, since anything is possible, if this happens within the first two years and it’s repairable, then we will repair the damage at no cost to you.
-If it needs full replacement, we will do it at a discount.
-This is one of our many commitments to you.
+However, since anything is possible, if this happens within the first year and it’s repairable, then we will repair the damage at no cost to you.

 Q: Do I need a sub counter under my tops?